-On Mastodon, you can take the website method a step further.
-You can create a special verified website link on your Mastodon profile which turns green, which means anyone browsing your profile will immediately know you’re verified:
+On Mastodon, you can create a special verified website link on your profile which turns green.
+This means anyone browsing your profile will immediately know you’re verified as the owner of the website:

-- Copy and paste the HTML code from the verification section on Mastodon into your official website’s front page’s code
+- Copy and paste the HTML code from the verification section on Mastodon into your own website’s front page’s source code

-- On Mastodon, add your website’s address into your Mastodon profile’s Metadata section, remembering to include https:// at the beginning.
+- On Mastodon, add your own website’s address into your Mastodon profile’s Extra fields section, remembering to include https:// at the beginning.

-After you’ve done all this, you will see a link to your official website on your Mastodon profile which has will turn green with a green tick next to it, to verify you are the site’s owner.
+After you’ve done all this in the correct order, you should see a link to your official website on your Mastodon profile, which will turn green with a green tick next to it to verify you are the site’s owner.
 If you have any problems, see the troubleshooting section below.

 Create your own server and have your official Fediverse account there